 Pros and Cons of a Salvage Title Car

-Everyone is looking to save money, now more than ever before.
-At least it seems that way.
+It seems that everyone is looking to save money, now more than ever before.
 Cost-conscious car shoppers have always been on the lookout for good used vehicles, but the tough economy has made finding a real bargain that much harder.

 Here’s where you come in.
 You have had a look at a salvage vehicle and, at least from the outside, the damage does not look too bad.
-You are thinking that it may be repairable.
-But before you lay out the cash, you need to consider these pros and cons to purchasing a salvage title car.
+You are thinking that it may be repairable, but before you lay out the cash, consider these pros and cons to purchasing a salvage-title car.

 The Pros of a Salvage Title

 • The price is right.

 There is one big, obvious “pro” here: you can save a whole lot of money.
 If frugal is your middle name, this is, of course, your main reason for buying a salvage vehicle.
 Salvages are relatively cheap, sometimes selling for pennies on the dollar.
 And you may see the potential where no one else does.

 That potential comes in two forms.
 First, you may want that salvage vehicle because it's a treasure trove of spare parts, and many car buffs buy salvage cars just for that reason.
 Second, you may want to repair the vehicle to use as an inexpensive, run-to-the-store type of ride, especially if you have the desire and/or the means to repair cars at a low cost.

 While in most cases insurers total vehicles because they are beyond repair after an accident, sometimes they do it for other reasons.
 An insurance company may agree to total a car as part of a larger settlement, to reduce a potentially large payout stemming from other medical or property damage claims being considered by the insured.